This post may contain affiliate links. Please read our disclosure policy.

 Simple Ingredients You’ll Need

-• Ground Beef – I like to use a lean ground beef to make the meat mixture but you can use whatever you have on hand.
+- Ground Beef – I like to use a lean ground beef, 80/20 ground beef or 90/10 ground beef, to make the meat mixture but you can use whatever you have on hand.
+For a leaner option, substitute with ground turkey or ground chicken.

-• Panko Bread Crumbs – Panko Breadcrumbs are lighter than traditional bread crumbs making your patties less dense.
+- Panko Bread Crumbs – Panko Breadcrumbs are lighter than traditional bread crumbs making your patties less dense.
 If you don’t have panko on hand, you can use half the amount of regular bread crumbs as a substitution.
+For a gluten-free recipe, substitute with gluten-free breadcrumbs or rolled oats.

-• Onion – I like to use a Vidalia or other sweet onion for the sauce.
+- Onion – I like to use a Vidalia or other sweet onion for the sauce.
+Grate the onion directly into the meat mixture or finely dice the onion and add to the sauce.

-• Mushrooms – White mushrooms or cremini work best.
+- Mushrooms – White mushrooms or cremini mushrooms work best.
+You can skip the mushrooms for a no mushroom gravy option.

 How to Make Salisbury Steak